freeradical13/freeradical13.github.io/index.md

 ##### Signaling Pathways

-A [signaling pathway][] (or signaling cascade, or biochemical cascade) is a series of chemical reactions initiated by a hydrophobic external stimulus (or first messenger) such as a non-steroid hormone or other ligand which cannot cross the cell membrane but binds to a membrane receptor.
+A [signaling pathway][] (or signaling cascade, or biochemical cascade) is a series of chemical reactions initiated by an external stimulus (or first messenger) such as a non-steroid hormone or other ligand which cannot cross the cell membrane but binds to a membrane receptor.
 The first messenger bound to the membrane receptor signals second mesengers which drive the process of [signal transduction][] that triggers effectors to take action inside the cell.
 [Cytokines][] are proteins that are first messengers.

 Common transmembrane receptors: